EmitLab/CausalBench-Tutorial/docs/index.md

 | Arizona State University| Arizona State University | Amazon | Arizona State University|

 ## Schedule
-The tutorial will take place at KDD'25, on TBA, at TBA.
+The tutorial will take place at KDD'25, on Monday, August 4, 8:00 AM – 11:00 AM.

 ### Program Outline
  1. Causality: What, Why, How (1h)